fhiso/tsc-governance/vocabularies.md

 > (Luther 2016-02-01) The intent of the phrase "without specifying a closed or controlled character" was to imply that the vocabularies are not closed (i.e., are extensible).
 We should look for better wording if that message was not clear.
 On a related note, is there a case where we want a closed-set vocabulary?
 I had assumed all vocabularies would be only partially specified...

+> (Richard 2016-02-15) I with Tony that it is important to include
+> partially controlled vocabularies, but agree with Luther that the
+> current wording does so, and later when discussing enumerations we say
+> so explicitly.
+I would be content to assume unless and until a
+> good counterexample comes along that all vocabularies will be
+> extensible.

 We recommend the following as pertains to *term*s.